aamangold/kindleclipr/README.md

 ## Credits

 This application uses other open source software components.
 Inspiration (and a lot of the regex syntax) from the **kindle_notes** package (https://github.com/RMHogervorst/kindle_notes).
 I created this package becaust the format of my Kindle's clippings file had changed from what was used in kindle_notes.
-This package also uses Jenny Bryan's googlesheets package (https://github.com/jennybc/googlesheets) to sync Kindle highlights with a Google Sheet readling list.
+This package also uses Jenny Bryan's googlesheets package (https://github.com/jennybc/googlesheets) to sync Kindle highlights with a Google Sheet reading list.